Anil951/YT-Recommendation/README.md

-# YouTube Video Recommendation for Domain-Specific Content
+# Sentiment-Based YouTube Video Recommendation

 Welcome to the YouTube Video Recommendation System project!
 This comprehensive system is designed to offer personalized and relevant video recommendations within a specific content domain.
 It leverages the YouTube API, Data analysis, Natural Language Processing (NLP) and LSTM.